-Another study revealed that only 6% of non-pet owners survived at least one year after hospitalization for heart problems compared to 28% of persons with pets.
-In addition, pets may actually lessen the risk of heart attacks.2
+Another study revealed only 6% of non-pet owners survived at least one year after hospitalization for heart problems, compared to the 28% of persons with pets.
+Additionally, pets may actually lessen the risk of heart attacks.2

-The good news is that this research is increasing tolerance for pets in elderly housing facilities and all states now allow pets in senior housing, including nursing homes.
-This policy shift helps to reduce the number of owner relinquishments as it is no longer necessary for any person relocating to senior housing to automatically give up their pet.
-And, it also provides another avenue for adoptions of senior pets.
+This research has created an increased tolerance for pets in elderly housing facilities.
+All states now allow pets in senior housing, including nursing homes.
+This policy shift has helped to reduce the number of owner relinquishments, as it no longer is necessary for any person relocating to senior housing to automatically give up their pet.
+It also provides another avenue for adoptions of senior pets.

-With the Mature Cats for Mature People program the adoption fee is waived for senior citizens adopting a senior cat.
-The program promotes adult cats while providing an affordable way for the adopter to obtain a pet.
-Additionally, the animal has received a thorough medical exam, including lab work if warranted, and any necessary medical or dental treatments prior to being put up for adoption.
-This gives the adopter a reasonable assurance of the pet’s health, minimizing the chance of veterinary care being needed in the weeks following the adoption.
+With the Mature Cats for Mature People program, the adoption fee is waived for senior citizens adopting a senior cat.
+The program promotes adult cats while also providing an affordable way for the adopter to obtain a pet.
+The cats have received thorough medical exams, including lab work (if warranted), and any necessary medical or dental treatments prior to being placed up for adoption.
+This allows adopters a reasonable amount of assurance of the pet’s health, minimizing the chance of veterinary care being needed in the weeks following the adoption.

 1 Eileen Mitchell, “Just What the Doctor Ordered,” San Francisco Chronicle E12, September 20, 2003.

 2 Erika Friedmann, The Role of Pets in Enhancing Human Well-Being: Physiological Effects, 1995

-Education is key to achieving the universal goal of all animal welfare organization: No More Homeless Pets.
-The undisputed solution to this goal is to impart a social philosophy that pets should be treated in a responsible and caring manner including ensuring that pets do not breed and produce unwanted offspring.
-FieldHaven volunteers accept every opportunity to provide education within the community, at the shelter, “virtually” by phone and email, and by circulating newsletters, newspaper articles and other informational literature.
-We provide information on the importance of spaying/neutering.
-Referrals are made to low-cost clinics and assistance is provided with transportation.
+Education is key to achieving the universal goal of all animal welfare organization: no more homeless pets.
+The undisputed solution to this goal is to impart a social philosophy that pets should be treated in a responsible, caring manner, including ensuring that pets do not breed and produce unwanted offspring.